paul-hammant/tbd/content/alternative-branching-models/index.md

 ### GitHub flow

-This is sooooo close to PR-centric Trunk-Based Development.
-Why?
-Because it is a branching model that has individual developers active concurrently in more than one (short-lived) branch (or fork).
+This model is so close to PR-centric Trunk-Based Development.

+GitHub flow is a branching model that has individual developers active concurrently in more than one (short-lived) branch (or fork).
 Or developer pairs, rather than individuals.

-The crucial difference is where the release is performed from.
+The crucial difference is **where** the release is performed from.

-The GitHub-flow thing showing a release-from-branch step, before the merge back to the master (trunk):
+The GitHub flow thing showing a release-from-branch step, before the merge back to the master (trunk):

 ![](githubflow1.png)
 ([key](/key/))